earthsystemevolution/website/content/authors/kristian/_index.md

 +++

-Kristian Agasøster Haaga is a PhD fellow at the Department of Earth science, University of Bergen.
+Kristian Agasøster Haaga is a Postdoctoral research fellow at the Department of Earth science, University of Bergen.
 His research interests include causality in dynamical systems, paleoclimate analysis, geochemistry, and geology.
-In this project he has worked on the computation of causal measures from time series, including a novel causal asymmetry test, and the development of robust, high-performance open source code.
+In his PhD project (2020) he worked on the computation of causal measures from time series, introduced the novel predictive asymmetry test, and developed robust, high-performance open source code.